yassernasc/page/src/pages/about.md

 - watch movies, those melancholic or terrifying are my favorite

-- weird music like boogarins - erre and slowdive - miranda

 ### And now a list of ideas that I would like to try:

 - having a blog